 Did you take the SAT on Saturday?
 Are you freaking out about how confusing it was, and feeling like you had no idea what you were doing?
 Never fear; many people take the SAT's multiple times, and if you get a little tutoring help in between (from yours truly) you can radically improve your score on the second go-around.
 Here's the remaining test dates for the 2013-2014 school year: November 2 December 7 January 25 March 8 May 3 June 7 I recommend you start studying for the SAT at least one month in advance, longer if you plan on going it without a tutor.
 If you'd like to work with me for the November or December test cycle, send me an email ASAP.
 The sooner we can get to work, the higher your scores will be!

 Let's look at where we are with this test, in a brief history of personal math.
 First was one, "me" and utilizing the survival instincts to draw on the provider instincts of guardians.
 Next was outside objects.
 The ones that were NOT edible became a basis of attention, combining by grouping or stacking, or rejecting as undesirable due to being useless or even dangerous.
 Further along, those objects came to be more easily considered when represented by marks on paper, beginning the abstract thought processes we call addition and subtraction.
 Then, the abstracts were further manipulated by multiplication and division, now a full four steps away from actually requiring the physical presence of an object.
 Acceptance of the principles of Algebra made it possible to continue the development by substituting variables or even unknown values and contriving valuable relations between them to further ideas.
-We are now at the precipice of the next level: being able to see how the processes... read more
+We are now at the precipice of the next level: being able to see how... read more

 Answer the Question: On the SAT math section, it is very important to carefully read the question and be aware of what exactly it is asking.
 Not following this simple strategy could unnecessarily cost you valuable points.
 To illustrate, here is an example: If 3x + 2y = 19, and 2x + 4y = 18, what is the value of x + y?
 (A) 2 (B) 4 (C) 5 (D) 7 (E) 8 In this question, it is very tempting to solve for x or y and then hastily pick answer choice A (y = 2) or answer choice C (x = 5).
 It is important to notice that the question is asking for x + y, which would give you 2 + 5 = 7 (answer choice D).
 This strategy can be applied to the math section of most standardized tests, and occasionally to other sections as well.